 Before you go to bed:

 - Keep active until you are ready to go to bed.
-For example, continue hiking until you are read to go to bed.
+For example, continue hiking until you are read to go to bed… but not so much that you are sweating.
 You body’s metabolism will be running high from your work making it easy to stay warm for the early part of the night.

 - Fluff up your bag to maximum loft.
 If you have a down bag with continuous baffles, remember to shift the majority of the down to the top of your bag where it will do the most good.
 As soon as my shelter is up, I take out my down quilt so it has maximum time to recover it’s loft.